davidjimenezphd/sharingGroupML_DL/README.md

 ## Tentative Future Sessions
 We are planning the following sessions (dates could be modified):

-*March-April (to be decided): "The dark side of Deep Learning: adversarial attacks and how to defeat them.
-In this workshop we will talk about how to generate adversarial examples that drastically fool deep learning architectures and different alternatives to reduce its influence."
+* April (to be decided): **"The dark side of Deep Learning: adversarial attacks and how to defeat them"**.
+In this workshop we will talk about how to generate adversarial examples that drastically fool deep learning architectures.
+We will also review the most recent techniques to reduce its influence.

 > We encourage everybody to make a proposal of presentation.
 Just send an email to: djcabello@gradiant.org